 While sitting in Terminal 1, Gate 9 at the San Diego airport, listening to a podcast (the new Tim Ferriss Podcast.
-Not for your super young kids, but it’s awesome!) a woman who I have never met before walked up to me, smiled and waved.
+Not for your super young kids, but it’s awesome!), and a woman who I have never met before walked up to me, smiled, and waved.

 I took off my earbuds and then she said, “Hi Pat!”

 Rarely does anyone ever come up to me in public and talk about what I do online.
 When it has happened, it’s really weird to me and I don’t think I could ever get used to it.

 It’s flattering—don’t get me wrong—and I appreciate it very much, but it doesn’t make me feel like a “rock star”.

 Plus, my wife once said to me, “If your head grows too big I won’t be there to support it for you.”

 While attending blogging and business conferences, however, people who I’ve never met before come up to me all of the time, since I’m in a place where my audience is gathered already.

 The first time someone approached me, he started asking questions like he knew me, and I started to freak out because I knew nothing about this person who seemed to know so much about me.

 That was scary.